Graphics card not working? Here’s what to do [easy fixes]

 Method 5: Check If The Cables Are Correctly Connected

-Also, make sure if the cables are damaged or torn.
-It’s important to take care of these cables as they are prone to tear.
+Also, make sure the cables are damaged or torn.
+Taking care of these cables is important as they are prone to tear.

 Method 6: Reseat The Graphics Card

-Now, check if the graphics card is detected by your PC.
-If not, then another thing you can try is removing the graphics card and seating it in another PC.
+Now, check if your PC detects the graphics card.
+If not, then another thing you can try is removing the graphics card and seating it on another PC.

 Check if the graphics card works on the other PC.
 If it does, then move to the next solution.
 If it doesn’t, then move to the last solution.

 If the graphics card is working on the other PC, then it is likely a hardware or BIOS issue.
 The thing you can do now is update the BIOS.